wdi-sg/gitbook-2019/02-js-intro/02-conditionals.md

 Use `console.log` to see what values you are getting.

-Also try playing with the examples in the chrome console.

 #### further

 Starting at the bottom of your js file, create a variable `speed`. write the contitional for a traffic stop.
 If speed is less than 10 `console.log` "I pulled you over because you were going too slow".
 If speed is more than 50 `console.log` "I pulled you over for going to fast".